 Final Exam will be held during the exam week, and more details will be provided in the class.
-It will be a 3-hour exam.
-You will complete this exam using Excel, R or Analytic Solver.
+It will likely be a 3-hour exam.
+You will complete this exam using Excel and Analytic Solver Platform.
 Final answers must be marked using a multiple-choice question format.
 Working files must be submitted for auditing purposes.